nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

 ch_trimmed  = SEQTK_TRIM.out.reads
 ```

-Similarly, it is beneficial immediately mix the versions of tools into the `ch_versions` channel so they can be used as an input for the `MULTIQC` process.
+Similarly, it is beneficial to immediately mix the versions of tools into the `ch_versions` channel so they can be used as an input for the `MULTIQC` process and passed to the final report, so that users can track the versions used.

 ```groovy title="workflows/myfirstpipeline.nf" linenums="35"
 ch_versions = ch_versions.mix(SEQTK_TRIM.out.versions.first())